There Are Lots Of Great Things To Do In Wiesbaden!

 You know when you arrive in a city and just kinda feel like you belong there?
 That was Wiesbaden for us.
 We had an amazing time exploring the city – Eric really fell in love with the buildings and the overall lively yet formal small city feel.
 As the capital of the state of Hesse, it makes sense that Wiesbaden is so developed and beautiful.

-While we’ve wandered a few hidden gems German towns/cities like Aschaffenburg, Coburg, Würzburg, and Aachen, Wiesbaden quickly became one of our favourites.
+While we’ve wandered a beautiful places in Germany like Aschaffenburg, Coburg, Würzburg, and Aachen, Wiesbaden quickly became one of our favourites.
 We can count on those German phrases (and Lisa being German) to help us navigate!

 There are actually plenty of free things to do in Wiesbaden but there are also a few great activities (like the Wiesbaden Spa) which are well worth their fees!
 With Mainz and Frankfurt nearby, Wiesbaden is a great city that is well connected to other great German centres in the area.
 So, whether you’re a planning your visit to Germany for this weekend or later this year, grab your Wiesbaden map, our blog post, and off you go to explore Wiesbaden!